iota-community/I3-IOTA/FacilitatorsGuide.md

 Yes, the tutorials include scripts

 **Will this count towards my IOTA Developers Certificate?**
 The IOTA Foundation refers developers to the official certification course.
 However, you will learn important fundamentals that are key to passing this exam.
-Participants may want to form study groups to support their learning.
+Participants may form study groups.

 ## Getting started
 What is your goal in building an IoT device?